ropensci-archive/ropenaq/cran-comments.md

-This is a patch release to fix a failing CRAN check and a missed bug, sorry.
+This is release to fix a failing CRAN check, sorry.

 ## Test environments
 * local Ubuntu install, R 4.0.2